 4. GENERAL ELECTIVES

-At most 3 points overall may be from non-CS/non-technical graduate courses.
+At most 3 points overall may be from non-CS/non-track graduate courses.
 All general electives must be approved by your thesis advisor.

 5. THESIS DEFENSE